 3. Acknowledgement of Benefits Sale.
 Client acknowledges that:

-a. the solicitation and sale by Namely related to the Platform (where applicable) were separate and independent from the solicitation and sale related to the Managed Benefits Services or Managed Benefits Pro Services as set forth in this Addendum which was performed by a different Namely sales team with the appropriate licenses as insurance producers, brokers and/or agents; and
+a. the solicitation and sale by Namely related to the Platform (where applicable) were separate and independent from the solicitation and sale related to the Managed Benefits Services as set forth in this Addendum which was performed by a different Namely sales team with the appropriate licenses as insurance producers, brokers and/or agents; and

 b.
 Client has been, and hereby is informed that it:

-i) may obtain the Subscription to the People Operations Platform, Payroll and Benefits Administration modules without signing on for the Managed Benefits Services or Managed Benefits Pro Services; and
+i) may obtain the Subscription to the Namely HR and Talent Platform, Payroll and Benefits Administration modules without signing on for the Managed Benefits Services; and

 ii) it is under no obligation to purchase any insurance product from Namely or any of its affiliates.

 4. Fees for the Managed Benefits Services.
-Namely may, in its sole discretion, waive the fees associated with the Benefits Administration module, Expert Advisors, Carrier Feeds, Benchmarking, Custom Benefits Guide, and Carrier Feed Reconciliation, and any other features or services which may be sold separately, if the Client receives the Managed Benefits Services or Managed Benefits Pro Services described in this Addendum and by designating Namely or a Namely affiliate as Broker of Record as these Namely product and service offerings are directly related to the sale or servicing of the insurance products placed by Namely or its affiliates.
+Namely may, in its sole discretion, waive the fees associated with the Benefits Administration module, Expert Advisors, Carrier Feeds, Benchmarking, Custom Benefits Guide, and Carrier Feed Reconciliation, and any other features or services which may be sold separately, if the Client receives the Managed Benefits Services described in this Addendum and by designating Namely or a Namely affiliate as Broker of Record as these Namely product and service offerings are directly related to the sale or servicing of the insurance products placed by Namely or its affiliates.
 No other fees shall be waived.
-In the event the Client notifies Namely of its decision to rescind the status of Namely or of any of its affiliates as Broker of Record, Namely shall be entitled to charge Client for the products or offerings described in this Part 3, Section IV at their current and prevailing rates.
+In the event the Client notifies Namely of its decision to rescind the status of Namely or of any of its affiliates as Broker of Record, Namely shall be entitled to charge Client for the products or offerings described in the first sentence of this paragraph at their current and prevailing rates.

 5. Coverage Quotes and Fees.
-Namely and its affiliates as part of the Managed Benefits Services and Managed Benefits Pro Services shall make recommendations and coverage price estimates in reliance on Client’s location, group size, and unique circumstances and composition.
+Namely and its affiliates as part of the Managed Benefits Services shall make recommendations and coverage price estimates in reliance on Client’s location, group size, and unique circumstances and composition.
 Client hereby acknowledges that plan recommendations and pricing:

 a. are created in reliance on the representations made by Client during the implementation (underwriting) process;